-31 4.
-Sections 12(c), (d), and (e) seek to accommodate the tensions between concepts 32 of partiality and the need for experienced decision makers, as well as the policy of relative finality in arbitral awards.
-Therefore, in section 12(e) a neutral arbitrator's failure to 33 disclose "a known, direct, and material interest" in the outcome or "a known, existing, and 34 35 substantial relationship with a party," attorney or representative, witness, or other arbitrator, i.e., a failure to make a "significant disclosure," gives rise to a presumption of 36 37 "evident partiality" under section 23(a)(2).
+4. Sections 12(c), (d), and (e) seek to accommodate the tensions between concepts of partiality and the need for experienced decision makers, as well as the policy of relative finality in arbitral awards.
+Therefore, in section 12(e) a neutral arbitrator's failure to disclose "a known, direct, and material interest in the outcome" or "a known, existing, and substantial relationship with a party," gives rise to a presumption of "evident partiality" under section 23(a)(2).
 Cf. MINN.
 STAT.
-ANN. § 572.10(2) (1998) (failure to disclose conflict of interest or material relationship is grounds for vacatur of 38 39 award).
-In such cases, it is then the burden of the party defending the award to rebut the presumption by showing that the award was not tainted by the non-disclosure or there in 40

-1 fact was no prejudice.
+ANN. § 572.10(2) (1998) (failure to disclose conflict of interest or material relationship is grounds for vacatur of award).
+In such cases, it is then the burden of the party defending the award to rebut the presumption by showing that the award was not tainted by the non-disclosure or there in fact was no prejudice.
 See, e.g., Drinane v.
 State Farm Mut.
 Auto Ins.
-Co., 153 Ill.2d 2 207, 214-16, 606 N.E.2d 1181, 1184-85, 180 Ill.
+Co., 153 Ill.2d 207, 214-16, 606 N.E.2d 1181, 1184-85, 180 Ill.
 Dec.
 104, 107-08 (1992).
+The failure to disclose by a party arbitrator would be covered under the corruption and misconduct provisions of Section 23(a)(2) because in most cases it is presumed that a party arbitrator is intended to be partial to the side which appointed that person.

-Section 12(d) 3 involves other instances of an arbitrator's failure to disclose and section 12(c) covers 4 instances where the arbitrator makes a required disclosure, a party objects to that 5 arbitrator's service, but the arbitrator overrules the objection and continues to serve.
-6 Challenges based upon a lack of impartiality, including disclosed or undisclosed facts, 7 interests, or relationships are subject to the developing case law under section 23(a)(2).
-8 Section 12(c) also requires a party to make a timely objection to the arbitrator's 9 continued service in order to preserve grounds to vacate an award under section 23(a)(2).
-10 5.
-Special problems are presented by tripartite panels involving "party- 11 arbitrators"that is, where each of the arbitrating parties selects an arbitratorand a third 12 arbitrator jointly selected by the party-arbitrators.
-See generally III MACNEIL TREATISE § 13 28.4.
-In some such cases, it may be agreed that the party-arbitrators are not regarded as 14 "neutral" arbitrators, but are deemed to be predisposed toward the party which appointed 15 them.
+Section 12(d) involves other instances of an arbitrator's failure to disclose and section 12(c) covers instances where the arbitrator makes a required disclosure, a party objects to that arbitrator's service, but the arbitrator overrules the objection and continues to serve.
+Challenges based upon a lack of impartiality, including disclosed or undisclosed facts, interests, or relationships are subject to the developing case law under section 23(a)(2).
+Also courts are given wider latitude in deciding whether to vacate an award under section 12(c) and (d) which is permissive in nature (an award "may" be vacated) rather than section 23(a) which is mandatory (a court "shall" vacate an award).

+Section 12(c) also requires a party to make a timely objection to the arbitrator's continued service in order to preserve grounds to vacate an award under section 23(a)(2).

+5. Special problems are presented by tripartite panels involving "party-arbitrators"--that is, where each of the arbitrating parties selects an arbitrator--and a third arbitrator jointly selected by the party-arbitrators.
+See generally III MACNEIL TREATISE § 28.4.
+In some such cases, it may be agreed that the party-arbitrators are not regarded as "neutral" arbitrators, but are deemed to be predisposed toward the party which appointed them.
 See, e.g., AAA Commercial Arbitration Rule 12 (1996).
-Nevertheless, the integrity 16 of the process demands that party-arbitrators, like other arbitrators, disclose pertinent 17 interests and relationships to all parties as well as other members of the arbitration panel.
-18 Similarly, an undisclosed substantial relationship between a party-arbitrator and the party 19 appointing that arbitrator may be the subject of a motion to vacate under section $23(a)(2)$.
-20 Cf. Donegal Ins.
+Nevertheless, the integrity of the process demands that party-arbitrators, like other arbitrators, disclose pertinent interests and relationships to all parties as well as other members of the arbitration panel.
+Similarly, an undisclosed substantial relationship between a party-arbitrator and the party appointing that arbitrator may be the subject of a motion to vacate under section 23(a)(2).
+Cf. Donegal Ins.
 Co. v.
 Longo, 415 Pa.
 Super.
-628, 632-34, 610 A.2d 466, 468-69 (1992) 21 (in view of attorney-client relationship between insured and its party-arbitrator, arbitration 22 proceeding did not comport with procedural due process).
-23 6.
-Often parties agree to a procedure for challenges to arbitrators such as a 24 determination by an arbitration institution.
-Section 12(f) conditions post-award resort to 25 the courts under section 23(a)(2) upon compliance with such agreed-upon procedures.
-26 See, e.g., Bernstein v.
-Gramercy Mills, Inc., 16 Mass.
-App.
-Ct.
-403, 414, 452 N.E.2d 231, 27 238 (1983) (AAA rule incorporated by arbitration agreement helps to describe level of 28 non-disclosure that can lead to invalidation of award).
+628, 632-34, 610 A.2d 466, 468-69 (1992) (in view of attorney-client relationship between insured and its party-arbitrator, arbitration proceeding did not comport with procedural due process).